neon-software-dev/Accela/README.md

         void CreateModelEntity()
         {
-            // Manually create a Model to render in 3D space (alternatively, use ModelEntity)
+            // Manually manipulating the ECS to display a 3D Model (alternatively, use ModelEntity which wraps the ECS calls)

             const auto eid = engine->GetWorldState()->CreateEntity();